 - Place 1-2 layers of paper towel on your kitchen counter.

-- Remove rotten or spoiled cilantro stems.
-Add unwashed cilantro in a single layer over top of the paper towel.
+- Add unwashed cilantro in a single layer over top of the paper towel.
+You could also remove the leaves from the stems and store leaves only.

 - Gently roll up the cilantro inside the paper towel.